amyhupe/amyhupe.co.uk/src/articles/2022-11-16-making-space-for-multiple-truths.md

 [Lily Madar](https://twitter.com/lily_2point0)’s talk, programming with yarn, was a perfect portion of post-lunch ASMR, drawing comparisons between crochet and computer programming with videos from a corner of the web I’m henceforth dubbing “LoomCore”.

 Finally, [Ruth John](https://twitter.com/rumyra) wrapped up the conference with a discotechnique delight constructed in the browser using a series of clever media APIs.
-As one of the Non-DevelopersTM, the technicalities of this one were a little beyond my understanding, but give me some chilled beats and pretty lights and I’m happy.
+As one of the Non-DevelopersTM in the audience, the technicalities of this one were a little beyond my understanding, but give me some chilled beats and pretty lights and I’m always happy.

 ## Life is not binary

-As I alluded to in the introduction, my prevailing takeaway from the day is this: We have to make space for multiple, competing truths in our work.
+As I alluded to in the introduction, my prevailing takeaway from the day is this:

+We have to make space for multiple, competing truths in our work.

-As the people creating the digital world, we can accept the responsibility that comes with our work, and embrace the futility of our mission, and find moments of joy along the way.
+As the people creating the digital world, we can accept the responsibility that comes with our work, _and_ recognise the futility of our mission, _and_ find moments of joy along the way.

 Sometimes I feel such pressure to take a stance that I forget to engage with the messy middle ground - but that’s what life is.
 It’s a series of “and”s.